-- Complete the Undergraduate Application for Admission and include a \$30 non-refundable application fee.
+- 1. Complete the Undergraduate Application for Admission and include a \$30 non-refundable application fee.
 Applications are encouraged to be submitted via the undergraduate admission website, www.csp.edu.
 The fall term deadline is August 1 and winter term is December 1. - 2.
 Request that an official transcript of the high school record to date be sent to Concordia University, and also a FINAL official transcript after the senior year's grades and graduation have been recorded.
-Passing General Education Development (GED) scores may be accepted in lieu of verification of graduation. - Complete the ACT and have an official Student Profile Report sent directly to the Concordia University Office of Undergraduate Admission.
-Arrangements for taking the ACT should be made through the high school counselor's office.
-The SAT or the PSAT may be substituted for admission purposes only. - 4.
+Passing General Education Development (GED) scores may be accepted in lieu of verification of graduation. - 3.
+Complete the ACT or SAT and have an official Student Profile Report sent directly to the Concordia University Office of Undergraduate Admission.
+Arrangements for taking the ACT or SAT should be made through the high school counselor's office. - 4.
 Submit one letter of recommendation on forms provided by the Office of Undergraduate Admission.
 The form is to be completed by a guidance counselor or a teacher. - 5.
 First-time freshmen who graduated from high school five or more years before application may submit a statement of educational objectives in lieu of items 3 or 4 above.